Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Related Work

-The strategies we introduce in this paper are motivated by the idea of decreasing sampling error in collected data.
+The method we introduce in this paper is motivated by the idea of decreasing sampling error in all collected data.
 Previous work has considered how sampling error can be reduced \textit{after} data collection by re-weighting the obtained samples.
 For example, \citet{hanna2021importance} show how importance sampling with an estimated behavior policy can lower sampling error and lead to more accurate policy evaluation.
-Similar methods have also been studied for policy evaluation in multi-armed bandits \cite{li2015toward,narita2019efficient}, temporal-difference learning \cite{pavse2020reducing}, and policy gradient RL \cite{hanna2021importance}.
-All of these prior works assume that data is available a priori and ignore the question of how to collect data if it is unavailable.
+Similar methods have also been studied for policy evaluation in multi-armed bandits \citep{narita2019efficient,li2015toward} and temporal-difference learning \citep{pavse2020reducing}.
+These prior works assume data is available a priori and ignore the question of how to collect it when unavailable.

-Finally, the idea of adapting the \textit{sampling distribution}, (i.e., behavior policy) has analogs outside of policy evaluation in Markov decision processes. \citet{ohagan1987monte} identifies flaws in Monte Carlo sampling that motivate taking past samples into account. \citet{rasmussen2003bayesian} use Gaussian processes to represent uncertainty in an expectation to be evaluated and use this uncertainty to guide future sample generation.
-However, we are unaware of any adaptations of these ideas for RL.
+Finally, the idea of adapting the \textit{sampling distribution}, (i.e., behavior policy) has analogs outside of policy evaluation in Markov decision processes. \citet{ohagan1987monte} identifies flaws with i.i.d.\ sampling for Monte Carlo estimation that motivate taking past samples into account. \citet{rasmussen2003bayesian} use Gaussian processes to represent uncertainty in an expectation to be evaluated and use this uncertainty to guide future sample generation.
+Concurrent to this work, \citet{mukherjee_revar_2022} introduced an uncertainty aware method for data collection in policy evaluation that can be seen as an adaptation of these ideas to the \RL{}.